akrzemi1/__sandbox__/papers/contract_related_issues.md

 * `audit` -- may noticeably impact program performance,
 * `axiom` -- just cannot be evaluated.

-The other position, is that axiom-level CCSs, unlike other CSSs, do not express expectations (something we need but cannot be sure about), but declare program-wide "absolute truths" that compiler is allowed to take for granted: they enable UB-based optimizations and are not allowed to be checked.
+The other position, is that axiom-level CCSs, unlike other CCSs, do not express expectations (something we need but cannot be sure about), but declare program-wide "absolute truths" that compiler is allowed to take for granted: they enable UB-based optimizations and are not allowed to be checked.
 This position is backed by the fact that preprocessing token `axiom` spells the same as the notion of an axiom in mathematics.
 This position precludes defining preconditions like `is_reachable()` described above.

 The difference between the two positions can be illustrated with the following example.
 We have a funciton with axiom-level CCS: